 Your arteries are pliable tubes with thick, elastic walls.
 Oxygenated blood leaves your heart through your body's main artery, the aorta.
 The aorta then subdivides into smaller arteries that deliver blood to all parts of your body, including your brain and internal organs.

-With giant cell arteritis, some of these arteries become inflamed, causing them to swell.
+With giant cell arteritis, some of these arteries become inflamed, causing them to swell and sometimes decreasing blood flow.
 Just what causes these arteries to become inflamed isn't known.

 Although the exact cause of giant cell arteritis isn't known, several factors can increase your risk, including: